euSouHugo/TicTacToe/README.md

 # TicTacToe
-    This Tic Tac Toe game made as a software engineering course assignment.
+    This Tic Tac Toe game is currently under development as a software engineering course assignment.
-    In this task, I was to prove my skills in version control tools, such as git and or github; therefore, the complexity of the this project was not an interest point itself, as the scope of the assignment revolves towards my capability to better utilize, manage and organize the code in said tools.
+    The primary focus of this task is to demonstrate proficiency in version control tools, such as git and github.
+Therefore, the complexity of this project was not an interest point itself, as the scope of the assignment revolves towardsmy ca- pability to better utilize, manage and organize the code whithin these tools.